JOSEPH-ANDEL/JOSEPH-ANDEL.github.io/README.md

 # Developer Portfolio

-This is a simple portfolio template designed to showcase my past projects, skill sets, and more.
+This is a simple portfolio designed to showcase my past projects, skill sets, and more.

 ## Quick Setup